The Logistics of Caring

 As our communities continue to grow and evolve, so do we.
 The Foundation's current philanthropic approach focuses on four areas that represent the purpose of our mission and reflect UPS's corporate values and expertise.

 *UPS does not accept or respond to unsolicited grant proposals.
 Nonprofit funding is determined in one of two ways: The UPS Foundation solicits grant proposals from preeminent organizations within our focus areas or through a recommendation made by a UPS employee who is actively volunteering with the agency.
 The best way for your organization to be considered for funding by UPS is to engage UPS volunteers and then ask them to log their volunteer hours in the Neighbor-to-Neighbor tracking system.
 Any hours logged are open for funding opportunities by our local offices.
+Read more about funding programs under the Volunteerism icon.

 Focusing Our Efforts